-Sandler is Tommy aka White Knife, whose skills in combat and knife-play make him rasp like Clint Eastwood.
-He’s adept at everything manly – like a MISSION IMPOSSIBLE guy – and everyone around him is agog at his superhuman feats, the refrain, “Man, that was some mystical shit!”
+Sandler himself actually gives a fine straight-man performance as Tommy aka White Knife, rasping like Clint Eastwood, adept at everything manly – like a MISSION IMPOSSIBLE guy – whose superhuman skills in combat and knife-play leave everyone agog, with the refrain, “Man, that was some mystical shit!”

 Through a series of misadventures, White Knife discovers his brothers, who are identified simply by mentioning their last name.
 Everybody just accepts it as truth.
 No one checks birth certificates or does anything Republican.
 And each new brah willingly joins the quest to find their dad, because I guess in the Old West there was really nothing better to do.
 There’s Terry Crews (who confesses he’s black), Jorge Garcia (who looks like director Kevin Smith and communicates in unintelligible grunts – like Kevin Smith), Taylor Lautner (who is surprisingly hilarious as the crossbreed of Forrest Gump and Simple Jack), Luke Wilson (miscast, looking for a way out), and Schneider (whom we will speak no more of).